 Born in Dallas, Texas, in 1981 to Jim and Carol Wasicka, the future pro player began developing a competitive spirit early.
 Growing up, he spent his first few years in Dallas where he learned to play soccer and his parents taught him chess and backgammon.

-When he was seven, the family moved to Boulder, Colo., where, says Wasicka on his Web site KwickFish.com, his competitive drive kicked into high gear.
+When he was seven, the family moved to Boulder, Colorado, where, says Wasicka, his competitive drive kicked into high gear.

 With the Rocky Mountains at his doorstep, Wasicka took up skiing and added bowling to his sports list as well.
 He continued with his chess playing in middle school by joining the chess team.